kshurik/rekkobook/docs/chapter1/collab_filter.md

 and optimizing the item matrix until the reconstruction error converges to a minimum.

-`iALS` is a modification of `ALS` that is designed to handle implicit feedback data, such as user click.
+`iALS` is a modification of `ALS` that is designed to handle implicit feedback data, such as user clicks.
 In this case, the user-item interaction matrix only contains binary values indicating whether a user has interacted with an item or not.
 The algorithm works by incorporating a confidence weighting scheme that assigns higher weights to items that have been interacted with more frequently.
 As in the previous example, we repeat almost the same steps.
-However, in the process we calculate the confidence weights for each item based on its interaction count.
+However, in the process, we calculate the confidence weights for each item based on its interaction count.
 Then, we go on with minimizing the reconstruction error while taking into account the confidence weights.

 ## Other Python Implementations
-To conclude, I want to mention several methods to implementations before focusing on target `implicit` library.
+To conclude, I want to mention several methods for implementation before focusing on the target `implicit` library.
-First one, `implicit` that allows to build models based on implicit targets.
+The first one is `implicit` which allows building models based on implicit targets.
 In addition, it has several frequently used models:
 - Item-to-Item KNN.
-Sometimes it is hard to generate recommendations based on users interaction due to dynamic nature of their data (good real-time / near real-time data and model update is required).
-Thus, this method is a good kick-off point for candidates generation.
+Sometimes it is hard to generate recommendations based on user interaction due to the dynamic nature of their data (good real-time/near real-time data and model update is required).
+Thus, this method is a good kick-off point for candidate generation.
 KNN does not make any assumptions on the underlying data distribution but it relies on item feature similarity;
 - Logistic matrix factorization.
-It resembles classic logit model where collaborative filtering recommender try to learn probabilistic distribution whether user like recommendation;
+It resembles the classic logit model where the collaborative filtering recommender tries to learn probabilistic distribution whether the user like recommendations;
 - implicit ALS.
 It is used when the amount of data is quite big and provides good performance by reducing the impact of missing data using confidence and preference metrics;
 - Bayesian Personalized Ranking.
-Its optimizitation relies on instance level - one item instead of item pairs.
-The primary goal of the method is to provide personalized list of recommendations directly
+Its optimization relies on instance level - one item instead of item pairs.
+The the primary goal of the method is to provide a personalized list of recommendations directly

-Another one is the library we were going to use in the tutorial - `ligthfm` (but in reality the maintanence of the library is not that good -- so I decided to switch to `implicit`).
+Another one is the library we were going to use in the tutorial - `lightfm` (but in reality the maintenance of the library is not that good -- so I decided to switch to `implicit`).
 The main idea of the method is to generate feature vectors for both users and items by aggregating the values of features.
 The method assumes that the final `user embedding vector` is the sum of each of the user’s relevant side information